 If you let go now you will never know the reason for which you were born.

-If you give up now you will never discover the meaning of your life, and what God intended it to be, from start to finish.
+If you give up now you will never discover the meaning of your life, and what was intended to be, from start to finish.

 We all find ourselves at some point, over the cliff, with one hand seemingly between life and death.